College of Communication & Creative Arts - Writing Arts

-Examine the seven core values that create the base of all First-Year Writing Programs.
+Examine the five core values that create the base of all First-Year Writing Program courses.

-Explore information on the four course offered under the First-Year Writing Program and discover how the program places students into the courses.
+Explore information on the four courses offered under the First-Year Writing Program and discover how the program places students into the courses.

 Access the Writing Center, a group of experienced, friendly, and passionate tutors who want students to succeed throughout their academic career.